 10 Tips for Busking in the UK

 It can be daunting putting yourself out there, at first, but busking is an effective way to build confidence performing in front of an audience.
-Plus, you might earn some money along the way.
-Here’s our brief guide on how to get started as a busker in the UK:
+Plus, as a talented street performer, you might earn some money along the way.
+Here’s our top tips for getting started as a busker in the UK:

 #1 Pick a good location